aliallam123/AWS_AI_Practitioner/AWS_AI_Managed_Services/aws_ai_services.md

 - It’s used to get human-labeled data.
 - It’s often used for tasks like image annotation or data validation.

+- ## Amazon Augmented AI
+- Human oversight of ML predictions in production
+- These humans can be:
+- Your own employees
+- over 500.000 contractors from AWS, or AWS Mechanical Turk
+- The ML model can be built on AWS or elsewhere (SageMaker, Rekognition...)

 ---

 ## Key Exam Tip